 If you fall short on any of these three competencies, the things great leaders do great, you have an opportunity to improve.
 You should do it for yourself.
 You should do it for your team and the mission that you’re on.
 You can become a great leader by doing ALL these things great.

-The Feld Group Institute can help you get where you want to be as a leader, and beyond, through our Technology Leadership Development (TLD) program.
+The Feld Group Institute can help you get where you want to be as a leader, and beyond, through our Transformation Leadership Development (TLD) program.
 If you’re ready to take the next step towards becoming a truly great leader, review our TLD program, and let us know if you’d like to be a part of the next session.

 Author: Charlie Feld, Founder, The Feld Group Institute